 Critical Yield is the estimated investment return, after charges, that must be achieved in order to receive retirement benefits at least as good as those offered by a Defined Benefit Pension Scheme.
-This is normally achieved through the use of a Transfer Value Analysis System, or TVAS.
+This is normally achieved through the use of a Transfer Value Analysis System or TVAS.

-TVAS is an automated system which calculates the investment return required from a Personal Pension fund to provide the same benefits as those given up by transferring.
+TVAS is an automated system that calculates the investment return required from a Personal Pension fund to provide the same benefits as those given up by transferring.
 The system is dependent on demographic and economic assumptions which are stipulated by the FCA in their handbook detailed in COBS.

 This is where the assistance of a Pension Transfer Specialist comes in.
 It is their job to help our clients analyse the CETV, taking into consideration personal needs and financial circumstances.

 Once that’s done and carefully documented we can then help clients consider the costs of moving, the potential benefits gained or lost by moving and the required Critical Yield which will determine whether moving from a Defined Benefit Pension Scheme represents good value or not.